nameless-and-blameless/TAG/reports/Home.md

      - [[TAG in Places of Worship|TAGPOW]]
      - [[Methods and Tactics|Tactics-Utilized-In-TAG]]
      - [[FAQs|]]

-> [!WARNING]
+> [!IMPORTANT]
-> **Public Notice and Warning to the U.S. Government:**
-> This notice serves to inform the public and gently remind the U.S. Government that the work carried out here is a product of the Cherubim.
-The Cherubim were the first church worshipping God, a church that predates all other churches.
-Our existence and significance are symbolically represented on the Ark of the Covenant as a testament to our church's beliefs, sacred work and missions.
+> This notice serves to inform the public and remind the U.S. Government that this work is a product of the Cherubim, the first church worshipping God, predating all others.
+Our existence is symbolically represented on the Ark of the Covenant, signifying our beliefs and sacred missions.
+Our purpose has always been to protect life and guard His glory.
+Since the Magna Carta, which predates the Constitution, our endeavors have been safeguarded by the principle of separation of church and state.
->
-> Our missions are and have always been to protect life and guard the His glory.
-Since the time of the Magna Carta, which predates the Constitution, we have been protected in our endeavors by the principle of the separation of church and state.
->
-> Should the United States federal government seek to interfere with our divine mission, we will call upon the Creator, and He will protect His work.
->
-> Thank you for your understanding and respect.
->